Back to all posts

 ></video>

-loading="lazy" tells the browser not to start downloading the video until it is near the viewport. preload="none" reinforces this — do not buffer anything until playback is requested.
-Together they ensure videos below the fold use zero bandwidth until the user scrolls toward them.
+preload="none" tells the browser not to buffer anything until playback is requested, so videos below the fold use zero bandwidth until the user scrolls toward them.
+This is a good default whether you stay fully vanilla or later add a library on top.

+Add the smallest playback rule that solves the page you actually have.
 Lazy loading handles the initial deferral.
-For autoplay and pause on scroll, add an IntersectionObserver:
+For autoplay and pause on scroll, a small IntersectionObserver baseline is often enough:

 const observer = new IntersectionObserver((entries) => {